dmnelson/winston/README.md

 csp.add_variable "my_var", value: "predefined value"
 ```

 And it's also possible to set the domain as `Proc` so it'd be evaluated on-demand.
+Domains are static and do not
+receive partial assignments; use constraints for dynamic behavior.

 ```ruby
 csp.add_variable("other_var") { |var_name, csp| [:a, :b, :c ] }